saint-angels/saint-angels.github.io/_essays/running_log.md

 Moved most of my stuff to AI house.
 His apartment is inside one of many 10+ story high residential buildings.
 Lack of open space between buildings, sweating from carrying two bags up-down the hills, place reminded me the image of Brazilian favelas.

+## 21.03-27.03 week review
+Got a job.
+I hope it's a real one.
+## 28.03-03.04 week plan
+There is a good chance I'll find an apartment to rent.
+Better start the process for residence permit in parallel, as it may take a while.
+Speed is more important than 200$.